jhucompilers/fall2022/assign/assign05.md

 Your report should also discuss what inefficiencies remain in the generated code, and what optimization techniques might be helpful for addressing them.

+Please make a substantial effort to demonstrate improvements on "realistic" programs.
+As mentioned above, `example29` and `example31` are good candidates because they perform a substantial and realistic computation.

 ## Hints and suggestions